jrnn/wackpackr/docs/testing.md

 - Huffman is fast, but does not achieve as low compression rates as LZW and LZSS.
 - LZW handles text better than LZSS, while LZSS handles images better than LZW.
 - All three fail with random data.
-LZW and LZSS not only fail, but they do so miserably, resulting actually in larger file sizes than the input data.
+LZW and LZSS not only fail, but they do so miserably, resulting actually in notably larger file sizes than the input data.
 - The above point only reveals that my implementations do not audit their own performance in any way, but keep on "compressing" even if they cannot reach a smaller file size.